agb/tokyo-covid19-call-center-statistic/README.md

 ## Features

 - You can see monthly, daily, and weekly coronavirus data.
-- You can see daily, monthly, and weekly consultation count data.
+- You can see calendar, line, and pie chart views as count data.

 ## Install